-At Brookfield Community School we take our safeguarding duty very seriously.
-We are ‘committed to excellence’ in the pastoral care that we deliver and safeguarding is central to this.
+At Brookfield Community School we take our safeguarding responsibilities very seriously.
+We are ‘committed to excellence’ in the pastoral care that we provide, and safeguarding is central to this.

 Safeguarding and promoting the welfare of children is defined as: